odoo/documentation/odoo_sh/getting_started/branches.rst

-When your latest changes are ready for production, you can drag and drop your staging branch onto your production branch to merge and deploy in production your newest revisions.
+When your latest changes are ready for production, you can drag and drop your staging branch onto your production branch to merge and deploy in production your newest features.

 If you are bold enough,
 you can merge your development branches into your production branch as well.